 There are many more decking layout options than parallel and perpendicular.
 Different layouts will create a different feel on your deck.
 But they will increase the cost with additional labour and material required to support the decking.

 Here is a diagram of eight popular decking layouts.
-If you would like to see more of their designs, click hereOpens in a new tab. to go to their website.
+If you would like to see more of their designs, click here to go to their website.

 One note about these diagrams.
 Most decking (1″ thick) needs to be supported at 16″ (400mm).
 Decking not running perpendicular to the joist increases the distance the decking runs.
-Meaning any pattern except for perpendicular decking requires a reduction in joist spacingOpens in a new tab..
+Meaning any pattern except for perpendicular decking requires a reduction in joist spacing.
 Increasing the number of joists needed.
 This fact is not shown in these diagrams.

 How to Attach Decking